 The pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest actuarial valuation of the TPS was in March 2004 and of the LGPS 31 March 2010.
+The latest formal actuarial valuation of the TPS was in March 2004 and of the LGPS 31 March 2014.

-Teachers Pension Scheme
+Teachers' Pension Scheme

-The Teachers' Pension Scheme ('TPS') is a statutory, contributory, defined benefit scheme.
-The regulations under which the TPS operates are the Teachers' Pensions Regulations 2010.
-These regulations apply to teachers in schools and other educational establishments in England and Wales maintained by local authorities, to teachers in many independent and voluntary-aided schools, and to teachers and lecturers in establishments of further and higher education.
-Membership is automatic for full-time teachers and lecturers and from 1 January 2007 automatic too for teachers and lecturers in part-time employment following appointment or a change of contract.
+The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pensions Regulations 2010, and, from 1 April 2014, by the Teachers' Pension Scheme Regulations 2014.
+These regulations apply to teachers in schools and other educational establishments, including academies, in England and Wales that are maintained by local authorities.
+In addition, teachers in many independent and voluntary-aided schools and teachers and lecturers in some establishments of further and higher education may be eligible for membership.
+Membership is automatic for full-time teachers and lecturers and, from 1 January 2007, automatic too for teachers and lecturers in part-time employment following appointment or a change of contract.
 Teachers and lecturers are able to opt out of the TPS.